But what are the key challenges of digital transformation? How do we overcome them?

 Completely erasing doubt and uncertainty is not always attainable, but it is certainly possible to alleviate them.
 By being consistent and transparent, you keep employees involved and informed throughout the whole process.
 Empower them by painting a future they can all work towards, through relevant digital transformation strategies.

 Challenges can also present themselves where there is a lack of vision for the digital customer journey.
 Without a clear vision of how to meet digital needs, companies may find themselves lost and uncertain.
-Over time, you must develop this vision, set relevant objectives and then execute.
+Over time, you must develop this vision, set relevant objectives and then execute your strategy.